kbingham/libcamera/Documentation/guides/pipeline-handler.rst

 System components can be classified in three macro-categories:

+..
+TODO: Insert references to the open CSI-2 (and other) specification.

 - Input ports: Interfaces to external devices, usually image sensors, which transfer data from the physical bus to locations accessible by other system peripherals.
 An input port needs to be configured according to the